dlang/DIPs/DIPs/DIP1NNN-MVF.md

 This DIP proposes a plan to transition D to a language that produces `@safe` code by default, no longer requiring the user to opt in to `@safe` code by decorating their code with attributes.
 To provide as graceful of a transition as possible, the user will be able to opt out of the `@safe`-by-default behavior by utilizing the existing `@system` and `@trusted` attributes, or through the use of a new compiler flag, `-revert=safeByDefault`.
 In addition, a new `version` identifier, `D_SystemByDefault`, will be introduced to allow users to detect whether or not the compiler was invoked with the aforementioned compiler flag and, utilizing D's existing design by introspection features, provide accomodation in their code for both the `@safe`-by-default behavior, the existing `@system`-by-default behavior, or even enforce that one or the other be used to compile their code.

 The transition to `@safe`-by-default will take about 2 years, with an additional 2 years to fully deprecate and remove any transition features introduced in the process.
-The exiting `@system`-by-default behavior will remain available through the use of a compiler flag indefinitely or until such time in the future that the community feels comfortable deprecating and removing it.
+The existing `@system`-by-default behavior will remain available through the use of a compiler flag indefinitely or until such time in the future that the community feels comfortable deprecating and removing it.
 In other words, this is an addition-only change.
 The existing behavior is not being deprecated or removed, it's just being placed behind a compiler flag shifting the burden off of those wishing to have `@safe` code, and on to those opting out of `@safe` code, as it should be.

 ## Contents
 * [Rationale](#rationale)